lkodinsson/MARS/Fantasy/Spells.md

 **Target:** Self
 **Duration:** 24 hours (concentration)

 You take the form of any animal you can imagine.
 Specifically, you transform into any beast type creature.
 For each size category that beast has in difference to yours, increase the mana cost of this spell by 1 and the difficulty by 2.
-Additionally, if that creature is a magical beast, treat that as an additional difference in size in terms of calculating the cost.
+Additionally, if that creature is a magical beast, treat that as an additional difference in size in terms of calculating the cost and difficulty.

 While transformed, your physical primary stats (Strength and Dexterity) temporarily become that of the chosen beast.
 As this is a temporary change, your resource stats are not affected, but you will use your transformed Strength and Dexterity values when making a roll (such as when rolling deflection, evasion, fortitude, willpower, etc.)